sab-rinakl/snake/README.md

-Snake game created in Java
+Object oriented snake game created in Java
+Created and intended to be run using BlueJ